Qww57/WSProject/README.md

 - open the client project,
 - deploy the web service the client is linked to,
 - create a new web service client in the client Project.
 You have to add the wsdl url link from the WS you have just been deploying
+- clean and build the client
+- if needed, import the packages suggested by openESB